raspberrypi/style-guide/style-guide.md

 The Raspberry Pi Foundation is referred to as a "non-profit" rather than a "charity" in copy which specifically addresses an Indian audience, as "charity" can have negative connotations in India.

-## The Raspberry Pi computer
+## Raspberry Pi computers

+"Raspberry Pi 4", "Raspberry Pi Zero", and so on; not "_the_ Raspberry Pi 4" or "_the_ Raspberry Pi Zero", and not just "Pi 4" or "Pi Zero".
+The plural of "Raspberry Pi" is "Raspberry Pis" (no apostrophe); but use "Raspberry Pi computers", "Raspberry Pi devices", etc where possible.
-For official nomenclature, refer to the [products page](https://www.raspberrypi.org/products/) (and the [FAQs](https://www.raspberrypi.org/help/faqs/) if still in doubt).
-Be careful with using _Pi 1_ — the _1_ is only necessary when you need to clearly distinguish it from other models.
+To check official nomenclature, refer to the [products page](https://www.raspberrypi.org/products/) (and the [FAQs](https://www.raspberrypi.org/help/faqs/) if still in doubt).
+Be careful with using _Raspberry Pi 1_ — the _1_ is only necessary when you need to clearly distinguish it from other models.
-If you want to shorten the name of a model, do it like this: _Raspberry Pi 2 Model B_ > _Raspberry Pi 2B_ > _Pi 2B_
+If you want to shorten the name of a model, do it like this: _Raspberry Pi 2 Model B_ > _Raspberry Pi 2B_ >

 ## Capitalisation